Top 15 Alabama USA Events and Festivals

 Celebrating the 200th Anniversary in 2013, the Fort Mims Massacre Anniversary event commemorates the attack on Fort Mims by Creek Indians in 1813 that resulted in the death of over 500 pioneer settlers.
 Interesting facets of the event include a live, recreated encampment complete with period settlers, militia soldiers and Creek Indians, displays of weapons of the time as well as live demonstrations of everything from basket weaving to flint knapping, as well as period music and Indian crafts.

-For more information about the Fort Mims Massacre Anniversary event in Tensaw visit:
+In reference to the Fort Mims Massacre Anniversary event in Tensaw catch:

 Bluff Park Art Show

 A nationally recognized and acclaimed art show that has been a popular attraction for more than half a century, the Bluff Park Art Show showcases the work of artists from all over the USA.
-The art show, which is always held on the first Saturday in October, features a number of artists and the chance to purchase their work.
+This art show in the Yellowhammer State, which is always held on the first Saturday in October, features a number of artists and the chance to purchase their work.

-For more information about the Bluff ParK Art Show in Hoover visit:
+The website highlighting the Bluff ParK Art Show in Hoover is:

 BayFest Music Festival

-When BayFest brought country, soul, rock-n-roll and various other music acts to Mobile 14 years ago, few people thought Mobile’s music festival would become the attraction it now is, currently drawing more than 200,000 people each year to downtown Mobile for the music festival.
+When BayFest brought country, soul, rock-n-roll and various other music acts to Mobile 14 years ago, few people thought Mobile’s music festival would become the attraction it now is, one of the main Alabama US events currently drawing more than 200,000 people each year to downtown Mobile for the music festival.
 People flock to BayFest from around the country – and the world – to see performers like LeAnn Rimes, B.B.
 King, 3 Doors Down, Keith Urban, The Temptations, The Beach Boys, Travis Tritt, and Ludacris.

-For more information about the BayFest Music Festival in Mobile visit:
+Details concerning the BayFest Music Festival in Mobile can be found here:

 National Shrimp Festival